Kitware/VeloView/Documentation/LidarView_Developer_Guide.md

     2. [Linux dependencies](#linux-dependencies)
     3. [Linux build instructions](#linux-build-instructions)

-## VeloView dependencies <a name="dependencies"></a>
+## LidarView dependencies <a name="dependencies"></a>
-The VeloView application and libraries have several external library dependencies.
+The LidarView application and libraries have several external library dependencies.
 As explained in [Superbuild Overview](#superbuild-overview), **most of the dependencies will be downloaded and compiled automatically** during the build step.
 See [Configure and build instructions](#configure-build).

 ### PCAP library <a name="pcap-library"></a>
 The required pcap version is 1.4.